astro-data-lab/starshade-xy/diffraction_code/README.md

     #Run simulation
     bdw.run_sim()

-To generate a new image at a different location, the telescope's position can be changed with `BDW.tel_shift` and a new image calculate through `img = BDW.calculate_diffraction()`.
+To generate a new image at a different location, the telescope's position can be changed with `BDW.tel_shift` and a new diffraction pattern is calculated through `emap = BDW.calculate_diffraction()`.
+This function returns the complex electric field, an image is given by the intensity of the field `img = abs(emap)**2`.

 An example in quickly generating images is shown in `generage_images.py`. `BDW` uses minimal dependencies of `numpy` and `h5py` to save data; `scipy` is only used for the image of the secondary spiders.

 Dependencies
 --------------------